 With or without dental insurance, there are many ways to make dental care more affordable.
 Check out these strategies.

 For seniors over 65, Medicare doesn’t cover dental services, but you can buy a Medicare Advantage plan with dental coverage.
 Some Medicare Advantage plans charge additional premiums for dental and some offer dental coverage at no additional costs.

 If you’re a veteran and have a service-connected disability, you may be eligible for free comprehensive dental care from the Department of Veterans Affairs.
 Other veterans can buy dental insurance at a reduced rate and some Medicare Advantage plans offer plans specifically tailored to compliment your VA benefits.

-Click here to read more about how Veterans can win big with Medicare Advantage!
+Click here to find out how Veterans are winning with Medicare Advantage!

 Time your treatments.

 If you need an expensive procedure, ask your dentist whether you can space out the treatments so that you can apply the cost against two annual limits instead of one by starting near the end of one year and finishing in January.